NikLi66/simple-implementation-of-Densenet/README.md

 # Environment and Result

-I run my model on CUDA.
+My model is excuted on CUDA.
 The version of torch is 1.8.1 and torchvision is 0.9.1.

 The accuracy on training set could finally reach around 96%.
 The accuracy test on selected 700 test samples is 97.14%.